yor42/TheOneSmeagle/README.md

 This mod is very configurable so you can disable all the features mentioned above if they do not fit your playing style or modpack.

-This fork adds features from TOP Extras and updates the gradle from 2.7 to 3.1

 This mod also has a flexible API that other mods can use to add more information.
 The API can be found [here](https://github.com/McJty/TheOneProbe/tree/master/src/main/java/mcjty/theoneprobe/api).

+## Changes from The One Probe
+* Features from TOP Extras
+    * View Enchantment power of Bookshelfs
+    * View Inventorys of Minecrats and Mules
+    * View how long the fuse of lit TNT has left
+* Updated gradle version from 2.7 to 3.1
+* Replaced the hardcoded strings with lanugague translatable versions

 ***